Stephan-Hartig/angular-tut/README.md

 ## Running test RESTful API

 Run `npm run server` to run the mock RESTful API server.
+It runs on port 3000 by default.

 ## Running unit tests